 REPORTING ENTITY

-Southern Regional Technical College (the Institution) is one of twenty-two (22) State supported member Institutions of postsecondary education in Georgia which comprise the Technical College System of Georgia, an organizational unit of the State of Georgia.
-The accompanying financial statements reflect the operations of Southern Regional Technical College as a separate reporting entity.
+____ Technical College (the College) is one of twenty-two (22) State supported member Institutions of postsecondary education in Georgia which comprise the Technical College System of Georgia.
+The accompanying financial statements reflect the operations of _______Technical College as a separate reporting entity.

-The Institution’s Local Board of Directors is composed of twelve (12) members serving staggered three-year terms who are appointed by the State Board of the Technical College System of Georgia.
-Appropriation of State funds is made to the Technical College System of Georgia by the General Assembly of Georgia.
-The System Office of the Technical College System of Georgia determines the amount of state appropriations to be received by the Institution.
-The Institution does not have authority to retain unexpended state appropriations (surplus) for any given fiscal year.
-Accordingly, the Institution is considered an organizational unit of the Technical College System of Georgia for financial reporting purposes because of the significance of its legal, operational, and financial relationships as defined in Section 2100 of the Governmental Accounting Standards Board (GASB) Codification of Governmental Accounting and Financial Reporting Standards.
+The College’s local board of directors is composed of twelve (12) members serving staggered three-year terms who are appointed by the State Board of the Technical College System of Georgia.
+Appropriation of state funds is made to the Technical College System of Georgia by the General Assembly of Georgia.
+The System Office of the Technical College System of Georgia determines the amount of state appropriations to be received by the College.
+The College does not have the authority to retain unexpended state appropriations (surplus) for any given year.
+Accordingly, the College is considered an organizational unit of the Technical College System of Georgia for financial reporting purposes because of the significance of its legal, operational, and financial relationships as defined in Section 2100 of the Governmental Accounting Standards Board (GASB) Codification of Governmental Accounting and Financial Reporting Standards.

-The accompanying basic financial statements represent the financial position, changes in financial position and cash flows of only that portion of the business-type activities of the State that are attributable to the transactions of the Institution.
-They do not purport to, and do not, present fairly the financial position of the State as of June 30, 2019, the changes in its financial position or its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+The accompanying financial statements represent the financial position, changes in financial position and cash flows of only that portion of the business-type activities of the State that is attributable to the transactions of the College.
+These financial statements do not purport to, and do not, present fairly the financial position of the State of Georgia as of June 30, 2021, the changes in its financial position or its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.

-The accompanying basic financial statements should be read in conjunction with the State’s CAFR.
-The most recent State of Georgia CAFR can be obtained through the State Accounting Office, 200 Piedmont Avenue, Suite 1604 (West Tower), Atlanta, Georgia 30334 or found at https://sao.georgia.gov/comprehensive-annual-financial-reports.
+The accompanying basic financial statements should be read in conjunction with the State’s Annual Comprehensive Financial Report (ACFR).
+The most recent State of Georgia ACFR is publicly available at https://sao.georgia.gov/comprehensive-annual-financial-reports.

 BASIS OF ACCOUNTING AND FINANCIAL STATEMENT PREPARATION

-The financial statements have been prepared in accordance with generally accepted accounting principles (GAAP) as prescribed by the GASB and are presented as required by these standards to provide a comprehensive, entity-wide perspective of the Institution’s assets, deferred outflows of resources, liabilities, deferred inflows of resources, net position, revenues, expenses, changes in net position and cash flows.
+The financial statements have been prepared in accordance with generally accepted accounting principles (GAAP) as prescribed by the GASB and are presented as required by these standards to provide a comprehensive, entity-wide perspective of the College’s assets, deferred outflows of resources, liabilities, deferred inflows of resources, net position, revenues, expenses, changes in net position and cash flows.

-The Institution’s business-type activities financial statements have been presented using the economic resources measurement focus and the accrual basis of accounting.
+The College’s business-type activities and fiduciary fund financial statements have been presented using the economic resources measurement focus and the accrual basis of accounting.
 Under the accrual basis, revenues are recognized when earned, and expenses are recorded when an obligation has been incurred.
 Grants and similar items are recognized as revenues in the fiscal year in which eligibility requirements imposed by the provider have been met.
 All significant intra-college transactions have been eliminated.

+The College reports the following fiduciary fund:

+Custodial funds – Accounts for activities resulting from the College acting as an agent or fiduciary for various governments, companies, clubs or individuals.

 NEW ACCOUNTING PRONOUNCEMENTS